cyberphor/cyber-security-tool-kit/Software/Microsoft-Windows/Group-Policy-Objects/How-to-Configure-an-Audit-Policy.md

 **Standard.** You were able to create a Group Policy Object (GPO) for auditing.

+**Note.** When performing this procedure, replace “evil.corp” with your domain’s actual name

 ---

 **Step 1.** Open the “Group Policy Management” snap-in.